How To Find RV Dump Stations And Fresh Water Fill-Up Stations Near You

 We have paid 0.15-0.45c per gallon, which sometimes is cheaper than paying for water somewhere else.

-Then we use this AC RV water pump (click to view on Amazon) to transfer that water from the jugs to the fresh water tank.
+Then we use an AC powered RV water pump (click to view on Amazon) to transfer that water from the jugs to the fresh water tank.

 We power it with a solar generator/power station (click to view article about the best ones).